popolo-project/popolo-engine/README.md

           one: Source
           other: Sources

+## Deployment

+A Popolo app is easy to deploy on [Heroku](http://www.heroku.com/) using either the [MongoLab](https://addons.heroku.com/mongolab) or [MongoHQ](https://addons.heroku.com/mongohq) add-ons.

+1. [Sign up for Heroku](http://api.heroku.com/signup) if you don't already have an account, and install the [Heroku Toolbelt](https://toolbelt.heroku.com/).

+1. Create a new Cedar app on Heroku with either MongoLab or MongoHQ:

+    ```sh
+    heroku apps:create -s cedar --addons mongolab:starter
+    # OR
+    heroku apps:create -s cedar --addons mongohq:sandbox
+    ```

+1. If this is your first time using Heroku, read its guide, [Getting Started with Rails 3.x on Heroku](https://devcenter.heroku.com/articles/rails3), for next steps.

+We highly recommend using the [Unicorn](http://unicorn.bogomips.org/) Rack HTTP server.
+[This blog post](http://blog.codeship.io/2012/05/06/Unicorn-on-Heroku.html) has great instructions.
+You can remove the `before_fork` and `after_fork` blocks from your `config/unicorn.rb` because [Mongoid will automatically reconnect after forks](http://mongoid.org/en/mongoid/docs/rails.html).

 ## Bugs?
 Questions?

 This engine's main repository is on GitHub: [http://github.com/opennorth/popolo-engine](http://github.com/opennorth/popolo-engine), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.